** Lendinvest review updated February 21st, 2018 **

 How Much Time Will It Take To Become Invested?

-This is always depends on demand and supply.
-When I first signed up there weren’t many loans available but as of June 2017, there are plenty of loans available.
+This always depends on demand and supply.
+When I first signed up there weren’t many loans available but as of February 2018, there are plenty of loans available.

 What’s The Minimum Deposit / Investment?